New traders always face the dilemma of how to learn forex without suffering significant losses in the process. There are two possible ways to do this:

 Those people who “trade in and out” of their expert advisors typically make the same mistakes they do when trading directly.
 That is chasing profits that have already been realized, selling in troughs and buying in peaks.

-If you look at the subscriber statistics for any of these signals, it’s clear that the vast majority of followers enter after the signal has delivered its most significant profits, and they exit after it has made its most significant losses.
-In other words, most people lose money, or at best never make anything due to continuously chopping-and-changing signals at the worst possible times.
+Always remember the caveat that past performance of any strategy is not a guide to the future.
+If you look at the subscriber statistics for any of these signals, it’s clear that the majority of followers enter after the signal has delivered its most significant profits, and they exit after it has made its most significant losses.
+In other words, most people lose money, or at best never make anything due to continuously changing signals as soon as performance isn’t meeting expectations.

 Most strategies are medium to long-term.
 It’s best to set a review period either fortnightly or monthly, and systematically review the performance of your strategies against your own goals.
 If at that time any are not meeting your expectations, then quit.

-At the opposite end of the scale, there are those misguided optimists who stick with a system (or human trader) even when it makes catastrophic losses.
-This is a case of foolish loyalty.
+At the opposite end, there are optimists who stick with a system (or human trader) even when they make continual losses.